X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Results

-Figure~\ref{fig:circ_effect} shows a slight reduction in the ``bump'' of the XLF around $\sim 10^{38}\,\rm erg\,s^{-1}$, for the models where we assume that binaries overfilling their RLO in eccentric orbits, instantaneously circularize either conserving angular momentum or orbital energy.
-To further investigate how the treatment of the circularization affects the populations, in Figure~\ref{fig:circ_effect_all} we divide the XLFs of the three models into the type of mass transfer undergone by the XRBs (namely, wind-fed XRBs, RLO XRBs or Be-XRBs).
+Figure~\ref{fig:circ_effect} shows a slight reduction in the bump of the XLF around $\sim 10^{38}\,\rm erg\,s^{-1}$ for the models where we assume that binaries overfilling their RLO in eccentric orbits instantaneously circularize, conserving either angular momentum or orbital energy.
+To further investigate how the treatment of the circularization affects the populations, in Fig.~\ref{fig:circ_effect_all} we divide the XLFs of the three models by the type of mass transfer undergone by the XRBs (namely, wind-fed XRBs, RLO XRBs, or Be XRBs).
 There is a noticeable effect of increasing the circularized orbital separation in the RLO systems.
 Systems with wider orbits lead to fewer RLO XRBs.

-We can see the distribution of the circularized orbital periods of the resulting XRBs at RLO onset, for all three approaches in Figure~\ref{fig:circ_effect_PORB}.
-The wider circularized orbits suppress the number of XRBs below $\sim 30$~days of period.
-This results in the decrease of RLO XRBs seen in the synthetic XLFs (Figure~\ref{fig:circ_effect_all}).
-However, for the case with circularization at the binary separation, a larger number of XRBs (periods $\gtrsim 1000$~days) survive the SN kicks over the other two populations.
-As mentioned before, wider orbits lead to more evolved donors during the RLO phase.
-However, for some of these wide orbits ($\gtrsim 1000$~days), the circularized orbit is too wide for the evolved donor to ever fill its Roche lobe.
-These wide binaries result in the slightly higher number of wind-fed XRBs for the wider orbits in Figure~\ref{fig:circ_effect_all}, although this effect is not very strong.
+We can see the distributions of the circularized orbital periods of the resulting XRBs at RLO onset, for all three approaches in Fig.~\ref{fig:circ_effect_PORB}. \boldred{The presented systems were identified as initiating RLO at the periastron, and then the separation of the circularized orbit was adjusted following the respective model used}.
+The wider circularized orbits suppress the number of XRBs below periods of $\sim 30$~days.
+This results in the decrease of RLO XRBs seen in the synthetic XLFs (Fig.~\ref{fig:circ_effect_all}). \boldred{On the other hand, looking at periods $\gtrsim 100$~days, circularization at the binary separation leads to a larger number of XRBs compared to} the other two populations, \boldred{as expected.
+About 90\% of the wide orbits (with periods $\gtrsim 100$~days) lead to wind-fed XRBs, for all three circularization options}.